Jon Y. Vanderpool

 After working through high school as a grocery clerk, bussing and waiting tables, Jon Vanderpool first started clerking for a small law firm in Galveston, Texas after his junior year at Rice University in 1985.
 Into his senior year, he spent much of his clerkship with a Houston plaintiff’s firm representing a family whose father died from leukemia at 50 from prolonged exposure to benzene as a preferred solvent at a refinery south of Houston that led to a substantial verdict and industry changes.
 But Jon didn’t commit to the law until the aftermath of his younger brother Jay Vanderpool’s death at 20 in a boating accident in 1987.

-After graduating Pepperdine School of Law, Jon arrived in San Diego in 1992 where he met his spouse Christine, a graduate of Poway H.S. and San Jose State.
+After graduating Pepperdine School of Law, Jon arrived in San Diego in 1992.
 Jon’s early years of practice increasingly involved representing employees, which led him to Ann Smith at a conference.
 They shared similar ties to the Boston area, but her and (the firm’s) Smith Steiner Vanderpool’s history and distinguished reputation representing labor interests, including (CTA) California Teachers Association members was the legacy Jon wished to join and continue.

 Jon is honored to protect public school teachers’ employment and benefit rights through administrative due process and litigation when necessary.